NguyenTrongPhuc552003/reinforcement-automative-hexapod/pytd3/README.md

-# TD3 Reinforcement Learning for Hexapod Robot
+# TD3 Reinforcement Learning for Hexapod Robot (NOTE: Support only for BeagleBone AI)

 This directory contains a Twin Delayed Deep Deterministic Policy Gradient (TD3) reinforcement learning implementation for training hexapod robot walking gaits and control strategies.